-As discussed in note 1(d), the Corporation has implemented the provisions of recent accounting guidance on fair value measurements of financial assets and financial liabilities and for fair value measurements of nonfinancial items that are recognized or disclosed at fair value in the consolidated financial statements on a recurring basis.
+As discussed in note 1(e), the Corporation has implemented the provisions of ASC Topic 820 in relation to fair value measurements of financial assets and financial liabilities and for fair value measurements of nonfinancial items that are recognized or disclosed at fair value in the consolidated financial statements on a recurring basis.
 This guidance established a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted market prices in active markets for identical assets or liabilities (Level I measurement) and the lowest priority to measurements involving significant unobservable inputs (Level III measurements).
 The three levels of the fair value hierarchy are as follows: